agodhani/sm-business-web-builder/development_documentation/phase1_agent_execution_tasks.md

 ## Revised Architecture Task Packets

-Task Packets 23 onward supersede the fixed `page-data` preview architecture from Task Packets 15-18 while preserving useful completed work: wizard input, style loading, project persistence, Ollama connector, brief generation, page planning, story requirements, failure reporting, and project listing.
+Task Packets 23 onward supersede the fixed `page-data` preview architecture from Task Packets 15-18 and simplify generation to one primary Qwen site-code call.
+Wizard input, style loading, project persistence, Ollama connector, failure reporting, and project listing remain useful.
+The old LLM-generated brief, page-plan, and story-requirements stages should be replaced with deterministic brief/context builders.

+Existing files such as `brief-prompt.ts`, `page-plan-prompt.ts`, `story-prompt.ts`, and `page-data-prompt.ts` belong to the superseded pass.
+Do not use them as the revised Phase 1 source of truth.

 ---